-The offenses listed below are subject to a minimum penalty of a verbal reprimand, the Handbook Course Intervention, lunch detention, Community Service Intervention Program, In-School Intervention, or Out-of-school Suspension based upon both the evidence presented and the severity of the offenses.
+The offenses listed below are subject to a minimum penalty of a verbal reprimand, detention, level drop, or up to a maximum penalty of a five-day suspension based upon both the evidence presented and the severity of the offenses.

-- 1. Being out of an assigned room without a pass signed by the teacher in charge of the room. - 2.
+- 1. Being out of an assigned room or in an unauthorized section of the building without a pass signed by the teacher in charge of the room. - 2.
 Cutting class is a serious violation of school security procedures.
-Any student who cuts a class may be disciplined and may also receive a zero for each class cut - 3.
-Cutting detentions (repeated occurrences) - 4.
-Cutting Lunch Detention - 5.
-Failing to demonstrate respect for fellow students and staff - 6.
-Failure to register for school - 7.
-Leaving school property during the school day without express permission from the Administration - 8.
-Making unnecessary noise or causing a disturbance in classrooms, corridors, dining commons or auditorium - 9.
-Smoking in school building or on school property during school hours - 10.
-Throwing anything (foreign objects, etc.) anywhere in or outside of the building. - 11.
-Using any locker other than the one assigned by the Administration - 12.
-Possession or use of stink bombs - 13.
-Possession or use of lighters/incendiary devices - 14.
-Possession or use of electronic cigarettes or JUULs
+Any student who cuts a class will be disciplined and will also receive a zero for each class cut.
+Extreme unexcused tardiness to class (more than 1⁄2 the period) will be treated as a class cut.
+Depending on the circumstance, two cuts in one day triggers a discipline dismissal. - 3.
+Failing to demonstrate respect for fellow students and staff - 4.
+Failure to register for school - 5.
+Leaving school property during the school day without express permission from the Administration - 6.
+Making unnecessary noise or causing a disturbance in classrooms, corridors, or cafeteria - 7.
+Smoking in school building or on school property, including e-cigarettes or JUULs - 8.
+Throwing anything (foreign objects, etc.) anywhere in the building or outside of the building.